clinicalml/ml_mmrf/README.md

 ML-MMRF is a repository built to process the MMRF CoMMpass Dataset and allows researchers to use these data for machine learning.
 We first parse the raw MMRF files into tensors (stored in numpy matrices), then clean and normalize the tensors, and finally provide a notebook for validation of the procedure.

 ## Data Access
 Access to the MMRF CoMMpass data is through the [MMRF gateway](https://research.themmrf.org/).
-You must first register using your institutional email to receive acess.
+You must first register using your institutional email to receive access.

 ## Methods